OctopusDeploy/docs/docs/deployment-process/configuration-features/substitute-variables-in-files.md

   - Select the targets where the step should run.
   - Select the [package feed](/docs/packaging-applications/package-repositories/index.md) where the [package](/docs/packaging-applications/index.md) will be available.
   - Enter the [package ID](/docs/packaging-applications/package-id.md) for the package to be deployed.
 8. In the **Target Files** text area, enter the files, as a newline separated list, that you want to perform the variable substitution on.
+In our example, that includes any file that references the LoginURL variable.

 Each file needs to be defined on a new line in the text area.
 You need to state the full path of the file, relative to the installation directory.
 So, if you need to replace variables on a file called *app.config* that is inside of a *config* folder on the root of your package, you need to put *config\app.config* in the **Target files** field.